vikas9dev/AWS/aws_saa_c03/docs/27_networking___vpc_combined.md

 1. Set up a public virtual interface (public VIF).
 2. The connection goes through the same path but connects directly to AWS instead of a virtual private gateway.

-### Connecting to Multiple VPCs in Different Regions
+### Direct Connect Gateway - Connecting to Multiple VPCs in Different Regions

 To connect to one or more VPCs in different regions, use a Direct Connect gateway.